abrielequdsi/abrielequdsi/README.md

 ## Hey! 👋 Welcome to my GitHub profile.

 My name is Abriele Qudsi 👨🏻‍💻.
-An innovative developer offering experience in the full software development lifecycle - from concept through delivery of next-generation applications and customizable solutions.
-I'm a hard-working listing programmer with a flair for creating elegant solutions in the least amount of time.
+An innovative developer offering experience in the full software development lifecycle - from concept through delivery of next-generation applications and customisable solutions.
+I'm a hard-working programmer with a flair for creating elegant solutions in a collaborative manner.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is always to build products that provide pixel-perfect, performant experiences.
 ***